robMolloy/firestore-data-modelling-next/README.md

     - select auth, firestore and emulators only in the CLI wizard
     - select the existing project that's already been created in the console
   - create a firestore folder in the root directory and move the `firestore.indexes.json` & `firestore.rules` and edit the `firebase.json` file accordingly
+    - you can stick to the default setup but have a look at the `firebase.json` in this project if you're unsure
   - run the `firebase:emulators-start:offline` script in the terminal with `npm run firebase:emulators-start:offline` and edit the tests so that they pass/fail to make sure the test environment is working properly.

 - Setup Jest